Angry Stroman lasts 9 pitches in Mets-Marlins’ rainout

 Marlins: RHP Sandy Alcantara (0-1) opens a series at Atlanta, which starts RHP Huascar Ynoa (0-0).

 Mets: LHP David Peterson (0-1) starts for the Mets in a series opener against Philadelphia and RHP Chase Anderson (0-1).
+Taijuan Walker will follow for the Mets in the second game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports